Third-Party Reproduction in China: Why Many Travel Abroad

 Surrogacy is understood to be prohibited in China because of Ministry of Health administrative regulations that prohibit medical institutions and medical staff from performing surrogacy.
 Violations are punished by fines to the institution, administrative sanctions for the individual, and possible criminal liability if a crime has been committed.
 This in essence eliminates the supply of surrogacy.
 There is no separate law that imposes criminal sanctions on intended parents.

-In practice, it has been noted that surrogacy arrangements are common in Mainland China with an underground market for commercial surrogacy estimated to encompass between 400 and 500 agencies in 2012.
-These agencies operate illegally and can face penalities and liability for running illegal businesses.
+In practice, it has been noted that surrogacy arrangements are common in Mainland China with an underground market for commercial surrogacy estimated to encompass between 400 and 500 agencies in 2012 [14].
+These agencies operate illegally and can face penalties and liability for running illegal businesses.
 In addition, the legal parentage of the child can be in question.

 Can LGBTQIA+ Couples Use IVF in China?

-Assisted reproductive technologies (such as IVF with own or donor gametes) are only available for to heterosexual married couples as a medical treatment for infertility.
-Same-sex marriage is not legal in China, and the country does not recognize same-sex marriage certificates issued abroad.
+No. Assisted reproductive technologies (such as IVF with own or donor gametes) are only available to heterosexual married couples as a medical treatment for infertility [15].
+Same-sex marriage is not legal in China, and the country does not recognize same-sex marriage certificates issued abroad [16].

 Can Single Women Use IVF in China?

-Assisted reproductive technologies (such as IVF with own or donor gametes) are only available for to heterosexual married couples as a medical treatment for infertility.
+No. Assisted reproductive technologies (such as IVF with own or donor gametes) are only available to heterosexual married couples as a medical treatment for infertility.
 Clinics across China are prohibited from providing ART services for single women.
 You will need to present your marriage certificate at the hospital, and have a diagnosis of infertility.
-The consequence for breaching the rules includes warning, confiscation, fines, and revocation of license.
-The compliance is monitored and enforced by health authorities across China.
+The consequence for breaching the rules includes warning, confiscation, fines, and revocation of license (for the clinic).
+The compliance is monitored and enforced by health authorities across China [17].

-The approving body for IVF clinics in China is the National Health Commission.
-IVF clinics must obtain a license from the National Health Commission and adhere to their regulations, as well as any standards or regulations set by the province or municipality.
+The approving body for IVF clinics in China is the National Health Commission (NHC), which in March 2018 replaced the National Health and Family Planning Commission.
+IVF clinics must obtain a license from the National Health Commission and adhere to their regulations, as well as any standards or regulations set by the province or municipality[18].

 Look for clinics that are listed through the Chinese Society of Reproductive Medicine (CSRM) and doctors that are affiliated with the group.
 The CSRM also maintains its own ART reporting system, with clinics reporting data annually[8].